mattrussi/gitlab-com-runbooks/howto/community-project-restore.md

 ## Questions to Ask for coordination
 * Will the project be restored to it's original place in GitLab?
   * Would the project ID's change?
+A export/import process like we describe above would generally generate a new project id.
   * Answering this question will impact the storage location on disk the repo will live